This is a comprehensive guide based on using iPad as second monitor with complete information.

 iPad with Sidecar Compatibility:

-These are the iPad the can take the advantage of the sidecar feature.
+These are the iPad that can take the advantage of the sidecar feature.

 - 12.9-inch iPad Pro